Grandma Gatewood: Marriage and children

-Although P. C. was recognized in the community as a man of above-average intellect, he had a mean streak.
+Although P. C. was recognized in the community as a man of above-average intellect, behind closed doors he was violent and abusive.
 Within months of the wedding, he started to beat his wife, a vicious pattern that continued for the duration of their marriage.
 In 1924, he was convicted of manslaughter after killing a man during an argument.
 He was ordered to pay restitution to the widow of the victim, but his prison sentence was suspended because he had nine children and a farm to take care of.
 Emma recalled being beaten nearly to death on several occasions.
 When her husband became violent, she would often run into the woods, where she found peace and solitude.

 In 1939, after yet another violent fight, P. C. arranged to have his wife arrested and jailed.
 Seeing her with broken teeth and a cracked rib, the town mayor took her in and found her a job.
-She filed for divorce in September 1940, and in February 1941 she testified against her husband in a hearing that resulted in the divorce being granted, giving her custody of the three children still at home and with alimony to be paid by P. C. This was at a time when divorce was difficult, and after her husband had repeatedly threatened to have her committed to an insane asylum as a means of maintaining control over her.
+She filed for divorce in September 1940, and in February 1941, she testified against her husband in a hearing that resulted in the divorce being granted, giving her custody of the three children still at home and with alimony to be paid by P. C. This was at a time when divorce was difficult, and after her husband had repeatedly threatened to have her committed to an insane asylum as a means of maintaining control over her.

 Six years later, she began working at various jobs, renovating her house, and writing poetry.
 By 1951, all of her children were on their own.